Siphon880gh/devbrain/Game Development & Virtual Production - UNREAL ENGINE/Unreal Level 2 - Animations (beginner), Blueprints (beginner), UI Widgets (beginner-intermediate)/Animating movement across level/Common - Bruteforcing any object to move.md

 ---

-\*Unable to attach because the types are not compatible?
+Troubleshooting - \*Unable to attach because the types are not compatible?

 Remember how you converted to Blueprint:
 ![](https://i.imgur.com/ysxKxfB.png)